Templates Since 1.2.0

 - Extensible by the community: Developers can contribute new templates to expand Flamingock's ecosystem.

-When Template-based Changes Shine
+When Template-based Changes shine

 Template-based Changes are ideal when you have reusable patterns in your system changes.
 They excel in scenarios where the same type of operation needs to be repeated with different parameters, allowing you to avoid duplicating boilerplate code across multiple Changes.